pbryan/sebsync/README.md

 [Patrons Circle](https://standardebooks.org/donate#patrons-circle) (or have previously produced an ebook for Standard Ebooks).

-If you're not already a Standard Ebooks Patron, please consider becoming one.
+If you're not already a Standard Ebooks patron, please consider becoming one.
 It's a tremendously valuable project, deserving of your support.

 ## Installation